alahirajeffrey/alahirajeffrey/README.md

 ### Goals for 2022

 My major goals for 2022 in no particular order include
-- learning react
+- Learning a bit of frontened
-- completing a few more certificates on [freecodecamp](https://www.freecodecamp.org/learn)
+- Completing a few more certificates on [freecodecamp](https://www.freecodecamp.org/learn)
-- learning about web3 as well as learning to write smart contracts with solidity
+- Learning about web3 as well as learning to write smart contracts with solidity
-- completing my masters programme and if possible enrolling for my doctorate degree
+- Completing my masters programme and if possible enrolling for my doctorate degree
-- writing cleaner and more efficient code
+- Writing cleaner and more efficient code
-- writing better tests
+- Writing better tests
-- learning CI/CD
+- Learning CI/CD

 Link to portfolio: https://alahirajeffrey.vercel.app